paulmarrington/lispz/manuscript/messages.md

     (message.clear "my-message")
     (message.clear '/my-message\/.\*/')

+## Message Builder

+When using a message address in more than one place, it is sometimes better to reference a higher level function that contains the address.
+Also, use it for a more declarative code-base.

+    (ref station-1 (message "/arctic/station-1"))
+    ...
+    (station-1.send { header: "Cold" body: "I'll bet it is"}

+Functions with parameters [address packet] are also curried.
+This is another way to provide declarative programs.

+    (ref send-all (message.send "/arctic/station/all"))
+    ...
+    (send-all { header: "Urgent" body: "Check in please" })

 ## Address Processing

 Mapping and filtering messages are given source and target addresses.
 If the target address starts with a / it is used alone, otherwise the source and target addresses are concatenated.